 By Teresa Seamster, Northern NM Group ook at snowflakes on a dark window and you will see a million crystal patterns, all different tiny starbursts of beauty.
 The formation of ice crystals only requires two conditions: abundant water and freezing temperatures.
-Unfortunately, the high mountain peaks and snow basins of New Mexico are running out of both.
-Some scientists are concerned that artificial snowmaking threatens drinking-water supplies and ecosystems in fragile areas, such as high-altitude basins.
-They are concerned that, as temperatures rise at high altitudes, ski resorts will fabricate more and more snow in a losing battle against global warming.
-Snowmaking begins with a large water supply such as a river or reservoir.
-Water is pushed up a pipeline on the mountain using large electric pumps.
-This water is distributed through a maze of valves and pipes to trails that require snowmaking.
+Unfortunately, the high mountain peaks and snow basins of New Mexico are maze of valves and pipes to trails that require snowmaking.

-Artificial snowmaking consumes up to 4,700 square meters of water per hectare (a hectare is about 2.5 acres), according to Carmen de Jong, research director of the Mountain Institute of the University of Savoy, France.
+Artificial snowmaking onsumes up to 4,700 square meters of water per hectare (a hectare is about 2.5 acres), according to Carmen de Jong, research director of the Mountain Institute of the University of Savoy, France.
 Water supplies can no longer keep pace with this demand.
 The belief that all water extracted for snow production returns to the environment is wrong, argues de Jong.
 Her measurements in the Alps and the High Atlas mountains indicate that about 30% of the water transformed into artificial snow is permanently lost to the area.
-Evaporated water, Measurements in the Alps and High Atlas mountains indicate that about 30% of the water transformed into artificial snow is permanently lost to the area. depending on atmospheric conditions, may be carried long distances, and extensive evaporation occurs when making artificial snow as water is blown into Although natural snow also evaporates and sublimates, artificial snow originates partially from groundwater.
-As de Jong sums up: "The process of making artificial snow is not comparable to natural snowfall; it is more like irrigation, yet nearly three times more water-intensive."
-Can Northern New Mexico towns accept demands from ever expanding ski resorts and snowmaking on their dwindling water supplies?
+Evaporated water, Measurements in the Alps and High Atlas mountains indicate that about 30% of the water transformed into artificial snow is permanently lost to the area. depending on atmospheric conditions, may be carried long distances, and extensive evaporation occurs when making artificial snow as water is blown into the air.
 Celebrate a Year of Enjoying, Exploring and Protecting - the Environment!